Yes on Proposition 37

 Catalyze a food movement.
 Nationwide, more than 1.2 million people have told the FDA they want GMO foods to be labeled.
 As Michael Pollan recently wrote, “California’s Proposition 37, which would require that genetically modified foods carry a label, has the potential […] to change the politics of food not just in California but nationally too.”
 Voting for Proposition 37 will set a precedent and send a clear message to the rest of the country that Americans demand to know what’s in our food.

 The Yes on 37 campaign needs your help.
 If you care about this issue, please vote on November 6.
 But it’s also important that you talk to your community and encourage others to vote, too.
 In the last few days before the election, there are many ways you can support the campaign for GMO labeling:

 Rally your community.
-Volunteer at the Ferry Plaza Farmers Market (email firstname.lastname@example.org), or at one of the outreach events around the state.
+Volunteer at the Ferry Plaza Farmers Market, or at one of the outreach events around the state.
 Join a rally and educate voters in your area.

 Spread the word.
-Educate your family and friends about why labeling is important by sharing videos and information.
-You can find additional resources on the CUESA website.
+Educate your family and friends about why labeling is important by sharing information.

 Talk to voters.
 Join the California Right to Know phone bank and spend a couple hours getting the facts out to swing voters throughout the state.